nickmachnik/bicorr/README.md

 # bicorr

-Simple and fast computation of the biserial correlation between a continuous and a binary variable.
+Simple and fast computation of the biserial and tetrachoric correlations.